 Determining the best allocation of memory is often an iterative process.
-Start with the minimum memory requirements for each component and then tune up as necessary.
-You can use the following guidelines as a starting point:
+Start with the minimum memory requirements for each component, and then tune them as necessary using the following guidelines as a starting point:

-- Allocate 1 MB of memory for the multidimensional database index cache. - Allocate 40 percent of the remaining memory for the DB2 buffer pools. - Allocate 20 percent of the remaining memory for the multidimensional data cache. - · Leave the remaining memory as spare memory.
+- Allocate 1 MB of memory for the multidimensional database index cache. - Allocate 40 percent of the remaining memory for the DB2 buffer pools. - Allocate 20 percent of the remaining memory for the multidimensional data cache. - Leave the remaining memory as spare memory.